 Participants

-Eligibility criteria included male smokers aged between 18-34 years who were students at [anonymous until published].
-Recruitment of participants was conducted by the first author, methods included sending an e-mail to all male students studying part or full time at [anonymous until published]; placing posters on University notice boards and in residence halls; and actively approaching students in open spaces (e.g. outside buildings) on University premises.
-In terms of outcomes N=14 were recruited via e-mail method, N=3 via posters and N=13 via actively approaching individuals.
+Eligibility criteria included male smokers aged between 18-34 years who were students at [name removed].
+Recruitment of participants was conducted by the first author, using methods including sending an e-mail to all male students studying part or full time at [name removed]; placing posters on University notice boards and in residence halls; and actively approaching students in open spaces (e.g. outside buildings) on University premises.
+In terms of outcomes N=14 were recruited via the e-mail method, N=3 via posters and N=13 via actively approaching individuals.
 Participants were given the option to take part in either an interview or focus group.
-In total 30 male smokers were recruited to the study, 21 took part in individual interviews and nine in three focus groups (three male participants in each focus group).
+In total 30 male smokers were recruited to the study, with 21 opting for individual interviews and nine in three focus groups (three male participants in each focus group).
 The student sample came from a range of disciplines including computing, forensic science and psychology.
 The sample mean age was 22 years.
-All participants identified as smokers and one as attempting to quit smoking on the day of the intervention session.
+All participants identified as smokers.

 Materials

-Materials included: April age-progression software (Version 2.6) installed on a laptop computer with a built in camera and an audio-recorder.
+We used the April age-progression software (Version 2.6) installed on a laptop computer with a built in camera and an audio-recorder.
 A semi-structured interview guide with open ended questions was developed based on previous work (Grogan et al., 2010).
-Male smokers were asked about their experience taking part in the intervention, effectiveness of the programme, suggestions for improvement, impact on smoking intentions and physical appearance values were explored.
+Briefly, male smokers were asked about their experience about taking part in the intervention, effectiveness of the programme, suggestions for improvement, impact on smoking intentions and physical appearance values.
 Examples of questions include: ‘What did you think about the intervention?’ and ‘How do you feel immediately afterwards?’
 Basic demographical information was recorded including age and current smoking status.

 Procedure

-Ethical approval was granted for this study through [anonymous until published].
+Ethical approval was granted for this study through [name removed].
 Data was collected between May-December 2013.
-The first author and facilitator arranged for all the intervention sessions to be conducted in a quiet room on [anonymous until published] premises.
+The first author/ facilitator arranged for all the intervention sessions to be conducted in a quiet room on [name removed] premises.
 Before taking part in the intervention the facilitator discussed anonymity, allowed time for participants to ask any questions and ensured there was a good level of rapport.
-Participants read an information sheet and completed a consent form which the facilitator also signed.
+Participants read an information sheet and completed a consent form, which the facilitator also signed.
 The facilitator informed participants that the intervention session was aimed at understanding how male smokers experience this type of intervention.

 Firstly a photograph of the participant was taken and uploaded to the age-progression software.
 The recording device was turned on directly after uploading the image to the software in order to gain information on the participant’s initial thoughts and reactions.
 A number of software process steps were completed resulting in two images being displayed on the computer screen.
 Before pressing play to demonstrate the ageing process, the facilitator informed participants that the image on the left hand side of the screen would age as a non-smoker and the image on the right hand side of the screen would age as a one-pack a day smoker.
 The participants then viewed their images ageing on the computer screen as a non-smoker compared to a smoker in two year intervals from their current age to the maximum age of 72 years old.
 In the focus group sessions participants firstly took part in the age–progression intervention individually and then joined as a group at the end to discuss their experiences.